padrinobook/padrinobook/chapters/creating_models.md

 ```

-Please note that now you have an entry in your development database `db/job_vacancy_development.db`.
+Please note that now you have an entry in your `db/job_vacancy_development.db` database.

-Since we have an user, it's time to some job offers too:
+Since we have an user, it's time to add a job offer:

 ```sh